-I’ve owned a Crock Pot for at least 15 years, and I received an Instant Pot this past Christmas.
-I’ve cooked extensively with each one, and there are things I love about both of them.
-I have used each of them for feeding my family and for hosting large groups.
+I've owned a slow cooker for at least 15 years, and I received an Instant Pot for Christmas 2018.
+I've cooked extensively with each one, and there are things I love about both of them.
+I've used each of them for feeding my family and for hosting large groups.

 Let's get started!

 What's the difference between an Instant Pot and a Crock Pot?

 Let's get the names out of the way first.
 Instant Pot and Crock-Pot are both brand names.
 In generic terms, an Instant Pot is an electric pressure cooker, and a Crock-Pot is a slow cooker.
 The brand of slow cooker that I currently own is a Hamilton Beach, but for simplicity's sake, I'll call it a Crock Pot.

 Pressure cookers are electric pots whose lids create a super tight seal, trapping steam inside and cooking food quickly (up to 70% faster than other methods!).